-Resist the urge to look for solutions to vague problems like “The sales team needs to have an awesome estimate builder!”, and instead look for a specific problem you need to overcome, like “Our sales team struggles to write profitable estimates based on our material costs.
+Resist the urge to look for solutions to vague problems like “The sales team needs to have an awesome estimate builder!”, and instead look for a specific problem you need to overcome like “Our sales team struggles to write profitable estimates based on our material costs.
 We need a system that will allow them to pull prices from our supplier.”

-3. Determine what features would be nice to have in a potential CRM.
+3. Determine what features would be NICE to have in a potential CRM.

 4. Don’t focus on one part of your organization.

-It can be tempting to focus on just one department during this process.
-But if your entire company is going to be using the software, all departments should have some input on what they need before you start shopping.
-The production department will have different challenges than the accounting department and sales department, and no one is more important than the other.
+It can be tempting to focus on just one department during this process, but if your entire company is going to be using the software, ALL departments should have some input on what they need before you start shopping The production department will have different challenges than the accounting department and sales department, and no one is more important than the other.

-With the input of your whole team, make a top 5 list of these features.
-Then look for a software solution that offers the best solution for the most things on your list.
+5. Prioritize these things down to a top 5 list and then look for the software solution that offers the best answer to the most things on your list.

 Going into a decision as complex as selecting what you are going to use to run your company can be overwhelming and take time as your team wraps their heads around new terms and functionality.
 The last thing you want to do is to REDO everything 6 months or a year later after realizing you picked the wrong CRM contractor software.
 With these steps, you can ensure you make the right decision…the first time.